Click here to view Spanish version

 Updated: August 2018

 Software Publishers must recognize and Stand-down on publisher-driven traffic immediately prior to the software dropping a cookie.
-“Stand-down” means the software may not activate and redirect the end user to the advertiser site with their Rakuten Affiliate link for the duration of the browser session.
-Specifically, all software must recognize Rakuten Advertising domains and the linksynergy tracking links.
-When a Rakuten Advertising domain or the linksynergy code is detected, the software may not operate or redirect the consumer to the advertiser site using the Software Publisher tracking ID (also known as Rakuten Affiliate ID or Encrypted ID).
+“Stand-down” means the software may not activate and redirect the end user to the advertiser site with their Supplier Affiliate link for the duration of the browser session.
+Specifically, all software must recognize Supplier domains and the linksynergy tracking links.
+When a Supplier domain or the linksynergy code is detected, the software may not operate or redirect the consumer to the advertiser site using the Software Publisher tracking ID (also known as Supplier Affiliate ID or Encrypted ID).
 We do not allow any DSA software that interferes with or deters from any Publisher or Advertiser website.

 Downloadable Software Applications